Libyan flood survivors weigh water shortages against landmine risk

 UPDATE 2-Libya's flood-ravaged Derna struggles to cope with thousands of corpses

-(Additional reporting by Abdelaziz Boumzar, Ayman Sahly and Essam ElFatori in Derna, Adam Makary, Thomas Perry and Maya Gebeily; writing by Philippa Fletcher; editing by Susan Fenton and Christina Fincher)
+(Additional reporting by Abdelaziz Boumzar, Ayman Sahly and Essam ElFatori in Derna, Michelle Nichols at the United Nations, Adam Makary, Thomas Perry and Maya Gebeily; writing by Philippa Fletcher; editing by Christina Fincher, Susan Fenton and Conor Humphries)

 ((Adam.Makary@thomsonreuters.com;))